Eikichi Yazawa: 1949–1967: Early life in Hiroshima

 Eikichi Yazawa was born in Hiroshima, on September 14, 1949.
 His father was a bicycle shop owner but died of radiation sickness when Eikichi was in the 2nd grade of elementary school.
 His mother had disappeared, leaving her husband and son behind when Eikichi was 3 years old.
 He was mainly raised by his paternal grandmother in poverty until he graduated high school.
-Being bullied in school, such as having a cake thrown at his face, he started to think and practice his philosophy of "being big", which allowed him to survive the poverty and the bullying.
+Being bullied in school, such as having a cake thrown at his face, he started to think and practice his philosophy of "being big" which allowed him to survive the poverty and the bullying.
 When he was in junior high school, he listened to music such as the Ventures and the Beatles, which led him to a career as a rock musician.
 He started to learn the guitar, and on New Year's Day of 1968, he composed his first song, "I Love You, OK".

 1968–1975: Yokohama and Carol

 In 1968, three weeks after he graduated from high school, Yazawa left Hiroshima by train to Tokyo.
 But on the way, he experienced pain from sitting too long and decided to get off and start living in Yokohama.

 Making ends meet by working a few jobs, he formed several bands: The Base, E-Set and Yamato with changing members.
 All of these bands mainly played in the clubs of Yokohama.
 But after the breakup of Yamato, Japanese musical trends switched to folk music, which led to several clubs closing one after another.

-In the beginning of 1972, he started recruiting members for a new band by putting up posters in music stores.
+In early 1972, he started recruiting members for a new band by placing notices in music stores.
 With new members, Johnny Okura (side guitar and side vocals) and Toshikatsu Uchiumi (lead guitar), he formed the band Carol.
 Yazawa was the lead vocalist and bassist of the group.
-The band received wide recognition after their appearance on the October 1 episode of TV show "Live Young!" on Fuji TV.
-On December 20 of the same year, Carol released their debut single "Louisiana", produced by Mickey Curtis who saw their performance on the program.
+The band received wide recognition after their appearance on the October 1 episode of "Live Young!" on Fuji TV.
+After seeing their performance on the program, Mickey Curtis helped produce their debut single "Louisiana" on December 20 of the same year.
 Mickey also introduced them to a drummer, You Okazaki, who later become a member of the band.

 Carol's style was deeply influenced by The Beatles, especially when they were based in Liverpool.
-With their motorcycle jackets and pompadour hairstyle, and early rock 'n' roll style numbers, along with the cover versions of "Johnny B. Goode" and "You've Really Got a Hold on Me", the band gained notable popularity and greatly influenced Japanese popular music.
-Their biggest hit "Funky Monkey Baby" (released on June 25, 1973) became a standard of Japanese rock music.
+With their motorcycle jackets, pompadour hairstyles, and early rock 'n' roll style numbers, along with their cover versions of "Johnny B. Goode" and "You've Really Got a Hold on Me", the band gained notable popularity and greatly influenced Japanese popular music.
+Their biggest hit "Funky Monkey Baby" released on June 25, 1973 and became a standard of Japanese rock music.

 Carol broke up in 1975 after their infamous final concert in Hibiya Open-Air Concert Hall, Tokyo.
 After the last song "Last Chance" was played, firecrackers accidentally exploded and burned down the stage.
-This event is referred to as the biggest "Hibiya Legend" in the history of this traditional hall.
+In the history of this traditional hall, the event is referred to as the biggest "Hibiya Legend".